mayankjaggi93/Strategic-Assessment-of-Food-Business-TAMU-Datathon-2nd-Place-Winner/README.md

 Developed an assessment index to identify optimum location for opening a new mexican restaurant.
 Recommended pricing of the menu items based on the selected location.

-The Details of the project can be seen in the attached presentation.
+The details of the project can be seen in the attached presentation.

 **Repository include Data, Python, Tableau files.**